Content

 Analyze smoke tests:

-Smoke test can be performed both manually and through the use of an automation tool.
+Smoke testing can be performed either manually or in some cases automation can also be adopted.
 But, basically there are three types of Smoke tests listed below:

 Types of Smoke Tests